• Home

 Some drugs, like marijuana, have certain provisions attached to them.
 For instance, a person with a first time conviction of marijuana possession may be able to get what is called a “conditional release.”
 In other words, they won’t have to go to jail, but instead will get up to a year of probation.
 However, a marijuana possession conviction with previous convictions could get your penalties doubled.

-If you have been charged with a drug possession, it is important that you get an attorney right away.
-You will need a knowledgeable, experienced attorney on your side, protecting your rights when you are being questioned by the authorities and when you are in the courtroom.
+If you have been charged with a drug possession, it is important that you get a lawyer for possession of drugs right away.
+You will need a knowledgeable, experienced drug possession lawyer on your side, protecting your rights when you are being questioned by the authorities and when you are in the courtroom.
 They can challenge any evidence that is obtained illegally or that is weak and has no substance.

-Some defenses that your attorney may use to keep your penalties as low as possible (or get the charges dropped) include:
+Some defenses that your lawyer for possession of drugs may use to keep your penalties as low as possible (or get the charges dropped) include:

 • Lack of knowledge